Sewing Machines with recognizable

 like Sears or Montgomery Wards and other regional distributors

-would use famous names in an effort to promote their machines.
+would also use famous peoples' names in an effort to promote their machines.
+You can find machines with names like Washington, Lincoln,

 the same.
 At other times they picked Patriotic names like

-Victory, or Defiance, or whatever.
-It is called marketing.
+Victory, Defiance, or whatever.

-machines to different distributers to be sold
+sewing machines to different distributers to be sold as any given

 wanted.